Jam with the flow: Microgel-based (bio)inks that assemble during printing

 Background

 EBP is a booming fabrication approach in tissue engineering, as it provides control over material deposition in the submillimetre range in a cost-effective manner.
 However, due to the many requirements for printable (bio)materials (called inks), only a limited number of chemistries can be effectively used.
 Typically, homogeneous network compositions are obtained, even though biomedical and other applications require highly controlled inhomogeneities.
+Approaches providing high control over local material structure and composition are lacking.

 Proposed Solution

-To provide a solution, I will develop a new class of microgel-based materials that jam due to the on-demand induced microgel swelling and undergo secondary crosslinking, both in the flow.
-This will result in a one-step printing of stable heterogeneous scaffolds with locally varying properties and compositions, relevant for mimicking real tissues.
+This results in a one-step printing of stable heterogeneous scaffolds with locally varying properties and compositions, relevant for mimicking real tissues.

 Importantly, the approach:

-- Eliminates jamming steps before printing
+- Eliminates jamming steps before printing.

-- Yields unprecedented control over local material composition and structure in the flow, down to the sub-micrometre range
+- Yields unprecedented control over local material composition and structure in the flow, down to the sub-micrometre range.

-- Does not require post-printing crosslinking steps to stabilize the printed structures
+- Does not require post-printing crosslinking steps to stabilize the printed structures.

 Inspiration and Generalizability